 Recommendations: Build up site surface material with better gravel and reshape smooth.
-Close existing gaps/openings in the shoreline buffer with new vegetation and mulch and install runoff diversion across gravel roadways draining to these access points.
-Install a broad-based Site JS-5 (left) and site JS-6 (right) - stormwater runoff entry points.
+Close existing gaps/openings in the shoreline buffer with new vegetation and mulch and install runoff diversion across gravel roadways draining to dip at top of Eagle Lane and send runoff into the vegetated area on the west side of the road.